"Sharon is a dynamite presenter."

 Sharon L. Davis

 Sharon L. Davis has extensive experience in all aspects of intellectual property litigation in United States District Courts and before the United States Court of Appeals for the Federal Circuit.
-Ms. Davis’ patent litigation experience spans a wide range of technical fields including Internet technology, e-commerce and pharmaceutical patents.
-Ms. Davis has particular expertise in Hatch-Waxman litigation.
+Ms. Davis also practices before the Patent and Trademark Office in post-grant proceedings.
+Ms. Davis’ patent litigation experience spans a wide range of technical fields including Internet technology, e-commerce

 Ms. Davis was born in Huntsville, Alabama and received a B.S. degree from Birmingham-Southern College, summa cum laude, in 1988.
 She received her J.D. degree from the University of Chicago Law School, with highest honors, in 1991.
 While at the University of Chicago, Ms. Davis was an Associate Articles Editor of the University of Chicago Law Review and published "Drug Kingpins and Their Helpers: Accomplice Liability Under 21 USC Section 848," 58 U. Chi.
 Law Rev. 391 (1991).